lightbend/telemetry-samples/lagom/shopping-cart-scala/README.md

 curl -H "Content-Type: application/json" -d 4 -X POST http://localhost:9000/inventory/456
 ```

-The inventory service consumes the `shopping-cart` topic from Kafka, and decrements the inventory according to the events.
+The inventory service consumes the `shopping-cart` topic from Kafka and decrements the inventory according to the events.